 Szechuan peppercorn jerky might be the best homemade jerky I make.
 After I tasted some commercially produced jerky of the same name and was unimpressed, I set out to make a version that actually tastes good using wild Szechuan peppercorns, prickly ash berries (Xanthoxylum americanum).
 It's one of my favorite prickly ash recipes.

-What was in the bag tasted like candied dried meat, overly cured with a lot of sodium nitrite.
+The commercial jerky I had tasted like candied dried meat.
+It was over-cured, with a lot of sodium nitrite.
 There was no tell-tale citrus aroma, no mouth-watering gentle numb at the end, nothing, not even a spicy kick from chili.
 The money I wasted I made up for in peeved creativity, once I smelled my berries, I knew I could make myself a bag of serious salted meat snacks, and you better believe I was right.

 Dry Brine vs Wet Brine

 A lot of jerky includes a liquid soak involving soy or another salty brine-like liquid, which can actually put more liquid into your meat, when you want to dry it out.
 I wanted dry, crunchy peppercorny jerky, so I made a dry brine, let it sit for 24 hours, then pressed the peppercorns into the pieces firmly before drying.

 I also dislike overly sweet jerky, so if you're familiar with the process, or have your own recipes, you'll notice I use less sugar than most.
 Sugar, to me, mimics the taste of most commercially processed jerky.

 Not only do you get a fun crunch for the Xanthoxylum berries and the black pepper, the scent of the Szechuan peppercorns completely penetrates the meat, cracking open a bag of the stuff is like getting slapped firmly in the face with a stalk of lemongrass, hard.